alanqrwang/keymorph/README.md

 Note that the script expects each segmentation to have the same name for its corresponding image.

 Add the flag `--save_eval_to_disk` to save outputs to disk.
 The default location is `./register_output/`.
+Add the flag `--visualize` to have the script plot images and keypoints.

 ### IXI-trained, half-resolution models